parth-1923/F1-Power-Unit-Telemetry-Reliability-Analytics/README.md

 # F1-Power-Unit-Telemetry-Reliability-Analytics
-This project simulates Formula 1 Power Unit (PU) telemetry and reliability analysis using synthetic race data.
-It evaluates performance metrics, detects anomalies, and highlights reliability trade-offs through statistical analysis and visualization to support engineering decisions in motorsport.
+This project simulates Formula 1 Power Unit (PU) telemetry and reliability analysis.
+Using a synthetic dataset of engine performance metrics across multiple races, the goal is to evaluate power unit health, detect anomalies, and identify reliability trade-offs.

+The project demonstrates how data analysis, statistical modeling, and visualization can support decision-making in high-performance motorsport environments